 Llewelyn ap Iorwerth's son and heir took the throne of his father's kingdom without apparent trouble.
 Henry II affirmed Daydd's right to rule, but he insisted that the rulers of other Welsh kingdoms were his own vassals, not Dafydd's.

-This gave men like Grufudd ap Gwenwynwyn freedom to regain lands they had ceded to Dafydd's father Llewelyn.
-Henry was concerned that Dafydd's elder brother Grufudd could be a focus for discontent in Gwynedd, so he forced the new king to hand Grufudd over.
+This gave men like Gruffudd ap Gwenwynwyn freedom to regain lands they had ceded to Dafydd's father Llewelyn.
+Henry was concerned that Dafydd's elder brother Gruffudd could be a focus for discontent in Gwynedd, so he forced the new king to hand Grufudd over.

 The elder ap Llewelyn was imprisoned in the Tower of London.
-On St. David's Day, 1244 he attempted to escape by climbing down a rope of sheets knotted together.
-The sheets broke, and Grufudd plunged to his death.
+On St David's Day, 1244 he attempted to escape by climbing down a rope of sheets knotted together.
+The sheets broke, and Gruffudd plunged to his death.